dragonspark-tech/chroma-kit/README.md

 ChromaKit embraces the full spectrum of color science with support for a comprehensive range of color models, from the familiar to the cutting-edge:

 - **RGB**: The standard RGB color space (RGB) that powers digital displays
+- **P3**: DCI-P3 color space with a wider gamut than sRGB for more vibrant colors on modern displays
 - **HSL**: Hue, Saturation, Lightness - an intuitive cylindrical-coordinate representation
 - **HSV**: Hue, Saturation, Value - another artist-friendly model for color selection
 - **HWB**: Hue, Whiteness, Blackness - a human-friendly alternative to HSL/HSV